-1. English language learners must become very familiar with the sounds of English to be able to recognize the letters and immediately recall the corresponding sounds, and to be able to segment words into sounds, and blend sounds into words.
-This is particularly important for sounds that do not exist in their first language.
-The guided process in Ooka Island prepares the child to effortlessly decode when reading.
+- Intensive work on the 44 sounds of English is ideal for English language learners, as they must become very familiar with these sounds to enable them to recognize the letters and immediately recall the corresponding sounds, to be able to segment words into sounds, and to blend sounds into words.
+This guided process in the Ooka Island program prepares the child to effortlessly decode when reading.

-2. The Ooka Island Learn-to-Read System introduces the 44 sounds of English in a carefully designed hierarchy, starting with the sounds that are the easiest to hear and blend together.
-This ensures that children are well prepared to work with the sounds that are more difficult to hear by the time they reach them in the program.
-For children with beginning English skills, this is ideal, particularly as much work is done at the individual sound level before the sounds are put together.
+- The Ooka Island program introduces the 44 sounds of English in a carefully designed hierarchy, starting with the sounds that are the easiest to hear and blend together.
+This is ideal for children with beginning English skills, particularly as the child first works at the individual sound level before having to put the sounds together.

-3. To ensure that a particular skill is truly mastered, the child is taken through the activities at each level three times, before moving on to the next level.
-If necessary, the child is directed to additional activities that will bring a particular skill to mastery.
+- To ensure that a particular skill is truly mastered, the child is taken through the activities at each level three times, before moving on to the next level.
+If necessary, the child is directed to additional activities that will bring that particular skill to mastery.
 English language learners may require this extra practice to reach the level where the skill is automatic.

-4. Though a child with beginning English skills may not understand the directions for the various activities, once they have been explained for the early levels of the program, the child should be able to do the remaining levels with little if any further explanation.
-(Watch Ooka Island video tutorials available in Spanish and Mandarin.)
+- Though a child with beginning English skills may not understand the directions for the various activities, once they have been explained for the early levels of the program, the child should be able to do the remaining levels with little if any further explanation.

-5. The library of e-Books included in The Ooka Island Learn-to-Read System use natural language, everyday situations, recurring characters, and a story line right from the beginning.
+- The books included in the program use natural language, familiar situations, recurring characters, and a story line right from the beginning.

-6. The stories are read to the children as the words in the e-Book are highlighted, giving them exposure to fluent English as they follow the print on the page.
+- The stories are read to the children as the words in the e-book are highlighted, giving them exposure to fluent English as they follow the print on the page.
 A narrator also provides a brief introduction to each story and some discussion of the events as the story is read.